CodeLouisville/CodeLouisvilleStudentToolkit/Code-Louisville-Student-Toolkit.md

 - if you have special needs that should be accommodated
 - if anything arises that may jeopardize your ability to successfully complete the session

-## Engagement with mentors
+## Working with mentors

-Mentors are people in the software developers who volunteer their time to help students successfully complete their sessions.
+Mentors are people in the software development industry who volunteer their time to help Code Louisville students successfully complete their sessions.
 Mentors do not set the requirements of the Code Louisville program, but they do help you navigate them.
 Mentors facilitate how to get done what has to be done.

 Please ask a mentor:
 - if you have a question about what you've seen in a Treehouse video